sfktrkl/CSharpTutorial/OOP.md

 So in the class hierarchy, many data members remain unused and then the memory allocated to them is not utilized.
 So that affects the performance of your program.

+# Interface
+Interface will contain only the declarations of the methods properties, an event that a class or struct can implement.
+The class or struct that implements an interface must provide an implementation for all the members that are specified in the interface definition.
+C# will not support multiple inheritance of classes, but that can be achieved by using the interface.

+In C#, an interface cannot be instantiated directly, but it can be instantiated by a class or a struct that implements an interface.

+And by default, the members of the interface are public and we're not allowed to include any other access modifiers.

+In C Sharp, an interface can contain methods, properties, events, indexers, but it cannot contain constants, fields, operators, instance constructors, finalizers or types.